I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 They are always there.
 Humans, and all animals, continually shed flakes of skin cells.
 The dust mites feed on these skin cells found in the bedding.

-A small number of dust mites may not affect most people, but anyone who is allergic to them should keep the mite population down by encasing the mattress, box spring, and pillows with special covers.
+A small number of dust mites may not affect most people.
+However, anyone who is allergic to mites should keep it under control by encasing the mattress, box spring, and pillows with covers that can block the mites.

 You need to encase all parts of the bed where dust mites might live.

-The pillows can be covered with a microfiber pillow encasing and the mattress can be completely sealed off with a microfiber fitted mattress encasing.
+The pillows can be covered with a pillow encasing and the mattress can be completely sealed off with a fitted mattress encasing.
 It's also helpful to encase the boxspring.
-There is a microfiber product for that, too.
+There is a microfiber product for all of that.

-If you use a mattress pad, you can put that over the mattress encasing.
-Or get a microfiber mattress pad for encasing the mattress.
+If you like using a mattress pad, you can put that over the mattress encasing or get a microfiber mattress pad.

 Where To Find Various Brands of Microfiber Sheets